PatrickRWright/CopraRNA/README.md

     - 'cds' for entire transcript
 - `--ntup` : amount of nucleotides upstream of '--region' to parse for targeting (def:200)

-- --ntdown                  amount of nucleotides downstream of '--region' to parse for targeting (def:100)
+- `--ntdown` : amount of nucleotides downstream of '--region' to parse for targeting (def:100)

-- --cores                   amount of cores to use for parallel computation (def:1)
+- `--cores` : amount of cores to use for parallel computation (def:1)

-- --rcsize                  minimum amount (%) of putative target homologs that need to be available for a target cluster to be considered in the CopraRNA1 part (see --cop1) of the prediction (def:0.5)
+- `--rcsize` : minimum amount (%) of putative target homologs that need to be available for a target cluster to be considered in the CopraRNA1 part (see --cop1) of the prediction (def:0.5)

-- --winsize                 IntaRNA target (--tAccW) window size parameter (def:150)
+- `--winsize`                 IntaRNA target (--tAccW) window size parameter (def:150)

-- --maxbpdist               IntaRNA target (--tAccL) maximum base pair distance parameter (def:100)
+- `--maxbpdist`               IntaRNA target (--tAccL) maximum base pair distance parameter (def:100)

-- --cop1                    switch for CopraRNA1 prediction (def:off)
+- `--cop1`                    switch for CopraRNA1 prediction (def:off)

-- --cons                    controls consensus prediction (def:0)
+- `--cons`                    controls consensus prediction (def:0)
                            '0' for off
                            '1' for organism of interest based consensus '2' for overall consensus based prediction